mduchoslav/Evomics_Intro_to_R/CESKY_KRUMLOV.md

 #symlink the large PacbioHiFi data there
 ln -s /home/genomics/workshop_materials/mu2/ilAgrStra1_PacBioHiFi_filtered.fasta.gz .
 ```
-### 1.2.1 Now let's copy one more file we are going to need.
+### 1.2.1 Now let's get one more file we are going to need.
+This is a small file, so we can copy it.
 This time we are placing it in the hifiasm folder.
 We will also need it in the MitoHiFi folder, so after we copy it to the hifiasm folder, we are going to symlink it to the MitoHiFi folder.

 ```
 # leave the kmers folder and go to hifiasm
 cd ../hifiasm

+# Run the command bellow to see where you are. pwd will print the whole path to the directory (folder) where yoy currently are.
+pwd

 # This file is small, so we can copy it
 cp /home/genomics/workshop_materials/mu2/PacBioHiFi_100.fa.gz .